codeanywhere/documentation/src/docs/markdowns/general/getting-started/faq.md

 <code>Containers</code> are like your own Virtual Private Servers (in essence they are OpenVZ OS containers) provisioned by Codeanywhere, each one with its own amount of RAM, disk space and processing power.

 Containers give you the ability to provision any development environment you like.
-You can choose between one of the many [predefined stacks](/general/getting-started/faq#which-stack-to-select) which Codeanywhere offers.
+You can choose between one of the many [predefined templates](/general/getting-started/faq#which-template-to-select-which-programming-language-will-i-use-the-most) which Codeanywhere offers.

 Learn how to create a container [here](/dashboard/containers/create-new-container).

 ### <a name="which-programming-language-can-i-use-in-the-container"  href="#which-programming-language-can-i-use-in-the-container" class="anchor-link"><img src="/images/anchor.svg" alt="Link anchor" class="anchor-img"></a>Which programming language can I use in the container?

-Codeanywhere offers support for a wide range of programming languages in the shape of the following predefined stacks:
+Codeanywhere offers support for a wide range of programming languages in the shape of the following predefined templates:

 - **PHP**
 - **NodeJS** – JavaScript